kartik-v/yii2-editable/README.md

 6. Uses AJAX based form submission to process quick editing of data and provide a seamless user experience.
 7. Uses advanced features of the [yii2-popover-x extension](http://demos.krajee.com/popover-x), to control display formats for your editable popover form.
 This uses the enhanced [bootstrap-popover-x](http://plugins.krajee.com/popover-x) by Krajee.
+8. Easily extend the default editable field by adding more form fields for editing before or after the generated editable input.
+9. Configure your own display value irrespective of the value stored internally.
+10. Configurable css styles and labels for rendering according to your application or theme.

 > NOTE: This extension depends on the [kartik-v/yii2-popover-x](https://github.com/kartik-v/yii2-popover-x) extension which in turn depends on the
 [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension and [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the